-TaskRabbit is a company that first appeared on my radar last year, and since then it has grown a great deal in popularity.
-Basically TaskRabbit acts as the middle man between people in your area who need help — in the form of small jobs or “tasks,” and the people actually doing the small jobs and tasks.
+TaskRabbit is a company that first appeared on my radar a few years ago, and since then it has grown a great deal in popularity.
+Basically if you become a TaskRabbit, you help out people in your area who need help — in the form of small jobs or “tasks”.

 What kinds of things do you do for people with TaskRabbit?